Proclamation of accession of Charles III: British Antarctic Territory

+British Indian Ocean Territory

+The proclamation in the British Indian Ocean Territory took place at the British Forces Headquarters in Diego Garcia on 11 September, and was read out by Major Matt Adams of Royal Marines on behalf of Commissioner Paul Candler.

 British Virgin Islands

 The proclamation in the British Virgin Islands took place at the Government House in Road Town on 11 September and was read out by Governor John Rankin, in the presence of Premier Natalio Wheatley, Deputy Governor David Archer Jr., and members of the House of the Assembly.
 After the proclamation, those in attendance said God Save the King, followed by a gun salute.

 Cayman Islands

 The proclamation in the Cayman Islands took place at the Government House in Grand Cayman, on 11 September at 9:00 AM (local time), by Governor Martyn Roper.
 This was accompanied by a 21-gun salute and a march past by contingents of the Royal Cayman Islands Police Service, Cayman Islands Regiment, Cayman Islands Coast Guard, Cayman Islands Fire Service, Cayman Islands Prison Service, Cayman Islands Cadet Corps and its marching band.

 Falkland Islands

-The proclamation in Falkland Islands was held at the Government House in Stanley on the morning of 11 September, and was read by Governor Alison Blake.
+The proclamation in the Falkland Islands was held at Government House in Stanley on the morning of 11 September, and was read by Governor Alison Blake.
 The ceremony was attended by government officials, members of the Legislative Assembly and representatives of British Forces South Atlantic Islands.